 A Finca is a magnificent country home with beautiful features, such as a swimming pool, large garden, terrace, wooden ceiling, or huge windows that afford stunning views of nature.
 They are often located around an open courtyard.

 Other interesting typical features that you can find on each Finca is a garden with fruit trees, olive groves and vineyards.
-Many Fincas also have the option to include farm animals like goats, hens and sheep.
+Many of them also have the option to include farm animals like goats, hens and sheep.

-Finca’s are extremely popular among international visitors for their rustic charm and tranquil settings.
-It is seen as an ideal holiday home, and many people buy or rent a Finca to enjoy it with family or friends, whilst others want to live permanently or retire in this Spanish country house.
+Fincas are extremely popular among international visitors for their rustic charm and tranquil settings.
+It is seen as an ideal holiday home, and many people buy or rent this type of property to enjoy it with family or friends, whilst others want to live permanently or retire in this Spanish country house.